karayabin/universe-snapshot/universe/Ling/CliTools/personal/mydoc/pages/bashtml.md

 - there is no tag attributes
 - we can combine multiple tags in one using the colon separator (:)
 - the set of tags is not the same
+- a tag's content cannot contain whitespace in it; only the following chars are allowed inside a tag **a-zA-Z0-9:**

 The basic example